Darkmans1440/OsuMarathon/README.md

 Download Python 3.10.0 or higher from [here](https://www.python.org/downloads/)

-Click the green Code button towards the top-right of this repository and then Download Zip.
+Navigate to the [Releases](https://github.com/Theone1000/OsuMarathon/releases) tab and download the most recent release

-After that, extract the OsuMarathon-main folder out of the zip to wherever you want.
+After that, extract the OsuMarathon folder out of the downloaded release zip to wherever you want.

 Then, download ffmpeg/ffprobe from [here](https://www.ffmpeg.orgt/download.html)